The average person can only live about 3 to 5 minutes without air, 3 to 5 days without water, and about 3 weeks without food.

 When a 3rd party lab was hired in the movie Tapped to test some popular brands of bottled water, harmful chemicals were found in some of the brands of bottled water.
 This makes a compelling argument that filtered tap water may be a safer choice to drink.

 It is a common practice of the bottling industry to tout that their bottled water is better than average tap water and in many cases, it has been proven untrue.

 While we can easily understand the foolishness of paying for water that is essentially purified tap water, we often forget the secondary hidden “costs” involved with bottled water.

 How Safe Is Your Packaging?

-bisphenol-A, or “BPA” is a chemical found in many plastic containers, including water bottles.
-Also, pthalates, used to soften plastic, are often found in plastic water bottles and known to leach into the stored water.
-Many people have their food packaged in plastics containing BPA or pthalates, making their diet one of the primary sources of exposure.
+bisphenol-A or “BPA” is a chemical found in many plastic containers, including water bottles.
+Also, phthalates, used to soften plastic, are often found in plastic water bottles and are known to leach into the stored water.
+Many people have their food packaged in plastics containing BPA or phthalates, making their diet one of the primary sources of exposure.